muhmi/exddb/README.md

 Simple lightweight object mapper for DynamoDB and Elixir.

-*This is very much a work in progress, interfaces can and probably will change.*
+*This is a work in progress, interfaces can and probably will change.
+That is why its verison 0.x.x.*

 Opinionated Assumptions
 -----------------------